sous-chefs/ark/README.md

 - `has_binaries`: array of binary commands to symlink into `/usr/local/bin/`, you must specify the relative path.
   - Example: `[ 'bin/java', 'bin/javaws' ]`
-- `append_env_path`: boolean, similar to `has_binaries` but less
+- `append_env_path`: [DEPRECATED: see env_path] boolean, similar to
-  granular.
+  `has_binaries` but less granular.
 If true, append the `./bin` directory of the extracted directory to. the `PATH` environment variable for all users, by placing a file in `/etc/profile.d/`.
 The commands are symbolically linked into `/usr/bin/*`.
 This option provides more granularity than the boolean option.
   - Example: `mvn`, `java`, `javac`, etc.
+- `env_path`: symbol, :append or :prepend the `./bin` directory of the extracted directory to the global `PATH` variable for all users.
 - `environment`: hash of environment variables to pass to invoked shell commands like `tar`, `unzip`, `configure`, and `make`.
 - `strip_leading_dir`: by default, ark strips the leading directory